Gaishū Isshoku!

 (ガイシューイッショク！, Gaishū Isshoku!) is a Japanese manga series written and illustrated by Konomi Shikishiro.
 It has been serialized in Shogakukan's seinen manga magazine Big Comic Superior since May 2017.

 Synopsis

-Hiromi Komori, who works at a real estate agency, is visited by Michiru Sakai, who is looking for a place to stay.
-However, Michiru has no income and no guarantor.
-Though Komori sincerely tries to find him a place, they fail.
-Her boss tells her to "make the cheap customers leave early" and Komori urges Michiru to come up with a compromise, but he arrogantly rejects her offer and tells her to get to work.
-In anger, Komori says that if he wants to have a place to stay, he needs to work, and if he does not like it, he should stay in her spare room.
-Michiru runs out in anger but fails to become a customer of any other real estate agent and forces Komori to accept him by taking her phone and fabricating threatening material.
-From there they begin their strange cohabitation life.
+Hiromi Komori, an employee of a real estate agency, is visited by Michiru Sakai, who is looking for a place to live.
+However, Michiru has no income or guarantor.
+Although Komori tries sincerely to find her a place, he fails.
+His boss tells him to "get the cheap customers out quickly", so Komori urges Michiru to compromise, but she arrogantly rejects his offer and tells him to get to work.
+Angered, Komori says that if she wants a place to stay, she needs to work.
+If she does not like it, he tells her to stay in his spare room.
+Michiru storms out, but she is unable to find a place with any other real estate agent.
+She forces Komori to accept her by taking his phone and fabricating threatening material.
+Thus begins their strange life together.